 A written warning is a unilateral declaration of intent.
-Its purpose is to inform the tenant that a certain behaviour, e.g. noise at night or constantly late payments, is considered to be in breach of the contract and is a disapproved behaviour.
+Its purpose is to inform the tenant that a certain behaviour, e.g. breaking the house rules, noise at night or constantly late rent payments, is considered to be in breach of the contract and is a disapproved behaviour.
 The written warning therefore has, as the word states itself, a warning function and is intended to create an opportunity to refrain from the disapproved behaviour.

-Disregard of a written warning or repeated lease violations (breach of contract) can have serious legal consequences for those who do not take the warning seriously.
+We would like to expressly point out that after a written warning and repeated misconduct on part of the tenant, we can issue an extraordinary and termination without notice!
+Disregard can therefore have serious legal consequences for those who do not take the warning seriously.

 The warning is not to be confused with the normal reminder for late payment.
-While a warning is a request to refrain from an action, a reminder is a request for an action (e.g. to pay the monthly costs).
+While a warning is a request to refrain from an action, a reminder is a request for an action (e.g. to pay the rent).